fggo/python/README.md

 # list of individual pages that can be requested from learning_logs app.
 # regexes r'^$' tells python to interpret as a raw string and where
+# string begins and ends, which tells python to look for an empty URL.
-# string begins and ends.
-Python ignores the base URL for the project
+# Python ignores the base URL for the project (http://localhost:8000/)
-# (http://localhost:8000/), so an empty regexes matches the base URL
+# so an empty regexes matches the base URL
 # views.index tells python which view function to call
 # name='index' provides the name for this URL patterns so we can refer
+# we will later create index.html as a homepage http://localhost:8000/
 urlpatterns = [
     # Home page
     url(r'^$', views.index, name='index'),